mdn/browser-compat-data/schemas/compat-data-schema.md

       "type": "preference",
       "name": "javascript.options.streams",
       "value_to_set": "true"
-    },
+    }
   ]
 }
 ```

 #### `partial_implementation`
 A `boolean` value indicating whether or not the implementation of the sub-feature
-follows the current specification close enough to not create major interoperability problems.
+follows the current specification closely enough to not create major interoperability problems.
 It defaults to `false` (no interoperability problem expected).
 If set to `true`, it is recommended to add a note indicating how it diverges from
 the standard (implements an old version of the standard, for example).